On the interplay between magnetic field and anisotropy in holographic QCD

 \section{Thermodynamics}

-The thermodynamics of the model has been studied extensively in previous works, as a function of $T$ and the chemical potential $\mu$ for the baryon number~\cite{Alho:2012mh,Alho:2013hsa}, as a function of~$T$ and $B$ (and $\mu$)~\cite{Gursoy:2016ofp,Gursoy:2017wzz}, and as a function of $T$ and $a$~\cite{Giataganas:2017koz,Gursoy:2018ydr}.
-For vanishing $a$ a typical phase diagram contains, at low temperatures a confined thermal gas phase which is dual to a singular geometry without a horizon, and at high temperatures a deconfined phase which is dual to a black hole geometry.
+The thermodynamics of the model has been studied extensively in previous works, as a function of $T$ and the chemical potential $\mu$ for the baryon number~\cite{Alho:2012mh,Alho:2013hsa}, as a function of~$T$ and $B$ (and $\mu$)~\cite{Gursoy:2016ofp,Gursoy:2017wzz}, and as a function of $T$ and $a$~\cite{Giataganas:2017koz,Gursoy:2018ydr}.\footnote{The phase diagram in the presence of anisotropy resembles that of a charged black hole in the canonical ensemble, with a swallow tail in the free energy and an associated Van der Waals like transition \cite{Chamblin:1999tk,Caceres:2015vsa,Pedraza:2018eey}.} For vanishing $a$ a typical phase diagram contains, at low temperatures a confined thermal gas phase which is dual to a singular geometry without a horizon, and at high temperatures a deconfined phase which is dual to a black hole geometry.
 Chiral symmetry breaking is realized through condensation of the tachyon field in the bulk.
 Typically the transition from the confined phase to the deconfined phase coincides with the restoration of chiral symmetry, but depending on the values of $B$, $x_f$, and the precise choice of potentials, deconfinement and chiral transition may also be separate \cite{Gursoy:2016ofp,Gursoy:2017wzz}\@.

 For finite values of the anisotropy parameter $a$, however, the low temperature thermal gas solution is replaced by a small black hole~\cite{Giataganas:2017koz,Gursoy:2018ydr}.
 This structure reflects a drastic change in the IR structure of the theory: the zero temperature asymptotic IR geometry becomes AdS$_4\times \mathbb{R}$ at finite $a$.
 This remains true also in the presence of a magnetic field, see Sec.~\ref{app:asymptotics}.
 For the values of anisotropy parameter we study here (excluding the case $a=0$ which we include for reference), the geometry has a black hole at all nonzero temperatures, and the only finite temperature transition is a (second order) chiral transition realized by disappearance of the tachyon condensate in the bulk.